 Attending a performance at the National Theater of Greece doesn’t have to be expensive.
 While the best seats come at a premium, balcony seats and last-minute discounts often make it an affordable option for budget travelers.
 If you don’t speak Greek, don’t worry — certain productions offer English subtitles, allowing international visitors to fully appreciate the performances.
 Even if you don’t plan to see a show, the building itself is worth a visit, especially at night when its grand neoclassical façade is beautifully illuminated, making it a fantastic spot for evening photography.

 Just a short walk from the National Theater, you’ll find The Clumsies, a world-renowned cocktail bar frequently ranked among the Top 50 Bars in the World.
 This low-key, stylish spot serves innovative cocktails in a cozy atmosphere, making it the perfect place to unwind after a performance.
-If you prefer a quiet café, Handlebar in Psiri is a hidden gem with great coffee and a laid-back vibe, just a 10-minute walk away.

-Athens may be famous for its ancient ruins and iconic buildings, but it’s also a city with surprisingly lush parks in Athens Greece and urban green escapes.
-If you need a break from sightseeing or want to experience the city as locals do, these Athens Greece parks offer everything from peaceful nature walks to unparalleled Acropolis views.
+Athens may be famous for its ancient ruins and iconic buildings, but it’s also a city with surprisingly lush parks in Athens Greece, and urban green escapes.
+If you need a break from sightseeing or want to experience the city as locals do, these Athens gardens offer everything from peaceful nature walks to unparalleled Acropolis views.
 These parks Athens Greece, including some of Athens national parks, provide a much-needed escape from the busy capital city.
 Some are well-known, like the National Gardens, while others, like Strefi Hill, remain hidden gems most tourists miss.

 In this guide, you’ll find the best parks in Athens for different activities, from jogging and dog walking to romantic city views.
 You’ll also get insider tips on how to get there, when to visit, and where to eat nearby.